Public Records Requests

 Some Records Exempt from Disclosure

 The Public Records Act lists types of documents exempt from public inspection and copying.
-Other laws also prohibit disclosure of certain records.
+Other laws also prohibit the disclosure of certain records.

 The City of Stanwood will not disclose lists of individuals for commercial purposes.